HOW TO GROW & CARE FOR DIANTHUS FLOWERS IN YOUR GARDEN

 - Mass in a bed along a patio or deck, where the spicy fragrance can be enjoyed up close.

-- Plant alpine types in a rock garden with other plants such as columbine, sedums, thyme, creeping phlox, and lamb’s ear.
+- Plant alpine types in a rock garden or crevice garden with other plants such as columbine, sedums, thyme, creeping phlox, and lamb’s ear.
+See more in this video, Creating Your Crevice Garden, from Walters Gardens/Proven Winners Perennials.

 - Dress up an entryway or balcony with a decorative container and plant with dianthus in varying colors, or with annuals such as sweet alyssum, lobelia, and dusty miller for months of continuous color.